NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-10-29-Introduction-to-Raster-Data-In-R.md

 title: "Raster Data in R - The Basics"
 date:   2015-1-26
 authors: Leah A. Wasser
+contributors: [Megan A. Jones]
 dateCreated:  2014-11-26
-lastModified: 2017-03-09
+lastModified: 2017-03-10
-categories: [Coding and Informatics]
+categories: [self-paced-tutorial]
-category: coding-and-informatics
+category: self-paced-tutorial
-tags: [hyperspectral-remote-sensing,R,GIS-spatial-data]
+tags: [hyperspectral-remote-sensing,R,spatial-data-gis]
-mainTag: GIS-spatial-data
+mainTag: spatial-data-gis
 description: "This tutorial explains the fundamental principles, functions and metadata that you need to work with raster data in R."
 image: